-Eight-Year Objective: Continue to implement existing exemptions that are part of Measure B. Annually review progress in meeting the regional housing needs and determine whether increased number of units above the 3 percent cap should be granted.
-Prohibit enforcement of Measure B and evaluate permanent repeal prior to the end of the planning period.
+Eight-Year Objective: Prohibit enforcement of Measure B and evaluate permanent repeal prior to the end of the planning period.

 Time Frame: Prohibit enforcement of Measure B for the 6th cycle planning period (January 31, 2023 - January 31, 2031), effective with adoption of the Housing Element.
 Evaluate permanent repeal by January 2030, repeal by January 31, 2030, if identified as a constraint and/or if SB 330 has been extended.
-Update the Measure B ordinance by December 2023; allocate unused allotments in 2027 at the end of the five-year period; assign priority annually as projects are received.

-- Provide for an adequate supply of developable residential land within the city limits as well as through the annexation of land in the city's sphere of influence when necessary and appropriate. - Program 3.2.1 Adequate Sites for Housing.
+- Policy 3.2: Provide for an adequate supply of developable residential land within the city limits as well as through the annexation of land in the city's sphere of influence when necessary and appropriate. - Program 3.2.1 Adequate Sites for Housing.
 The City will monitor the sites inventory annually, and as projects are processed through the Community Development, to ensure sufficient capacity is maintained to accommodate the City's remaining RHNA numbers.
 Should the City fall into a no-net-loss situation, within 180 days, the City will identify a replacement site to ensure the remaining RHNA is being met.